themeum/growfund/wordpress/wp-content/plugins/growfund/readme.txt

 Growfund provides the appropriate access level to each user.
 Fundraisers only see their own campaigns, donors can track their history, and admins oversee everything from a central dashboard.
 This system keeps your crowdfunding platform organized, secure, and easy to manage.

 == 💳 Native eCommerce with Payment Gateways ==
 Growfund offers a native eCommerce solution with built-in payment gateways.
-Currently, it supports PayPal, Stripe, and manual payment.
+Currently, it supports PayPal, and manual payment.

 Thus, you can accept donations via all major debit and credit cards, as well as PayPal transfers, to process donations or pledges.
 It also supports offline donations for manual payments, such as bank transfers or checks.